 Just because you weren’t approved for a rewards credit card doesn’t mean you should be discouraged.
 By considering other cards, you can still access credit.
 And that will give an opportunity to work on improving your credit score so you can qualify for some premium plastic in the future.
 To build good credit in the long-term, you want to focus on making all loan payments on-time, keeping debt levels low and adding a mix of accounts over-time as your score and wallet can handle it.

 And if your score is currently less than stellar, you can generally fix your credit by disputing errors on your credit report, identifying your credit score killers and coming up with a game plan to address them.
-(If you don’t know where your credit currently stands, you can view a free credit report summary, updated each month, on Credit.com.)
+(If you don’t know where your credit currently stands, you can view a free credit report summary, updated every 14 days, on Credit.com.)

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.